 Be StreetWise when it comes to financing.

 If you're given a choice of cash back or discounted financing, usually you can reduce the total cost of the financing by taking the rebate and financing with DCU.
 There's an easy way to recognize the cheapest financing, too.
 Just put the contracts side-by-side.
 Insist that any dealership or website give you a completely filled-out copy of the contract they want you to sign.
 Fax it to us at 508.263.6392.
 We'll tell you if we can beat their financing or not.
 And if we can't we'll send you back to them!
 What if a financing source won't give you a copy of their finance contract in advance?
 That probably means they're not the cheapest.
 If you took the dealer financing and are not sure you got the best deal, all is not lost.
-Contact DCU to see if you can still save money by refinancing the car with a Second Chance Car Loan.
+Contact DCU to see if you can still save money by refinancing your auto loan with us.

 Remember that the price of the new car isn't the only part of the transaction a dealer can make money.